Bailey–Borwein–Plouffe formula

 The BBP formula gives rise to a spigot algorithm for computing the nth base-16 (hexadecimal) digit of π (and therefore also the 4nth binary digit of π) without computing the preceding digits.
 This does not compute the nth decimal digit of π (i.e., in base 10).
-But another formula discovered by Plouffe in 2022 allows extracting the nth digit of π in decimal.
+In 2022, Plouffe published a formula that allows for extracting the nth digit of π in decimal, but it effectively requires computing the previous digits, as it takes the nth digit of an approximation.
 BBP and BBP-inspired algorithms have been used in projects such as PiHex for calculating many digits of π using distributed computing.
 The existence of this formula came as a surprise because it had been widely believed that computing the nth digit of π is just as hard as computing the first n digits.

 Since its discovery, formulas of the general form: